-The Virtual Business Services feature provides visualization, orchestration, and reduced frequency and duration of service disruptions for multi-tier business applications running on heterogeneous operating systems and virtualization technologies.
-A virtual business service represents the multi-tier application as a consolidated entity that helps you manage operations for a business service.
-It builds on the high availability and disaster recovery provided for the individual tiers by products such as Cluster Server.

-Application components that are managed by Cluster Server or Microsoft Failover Clustering can be actively managed through a virtual business service.
+Virtual Business Services provide continuous high availability and reduce frequency and duration of service disruptions for multi-tier business applications running on heterogeneous operating systems and virtualization technologies.
+A Virtual Business Service represents the multi-tier application as a single consolidated entity and builds on the high availability and disaster recovery provided for the individual tiers by products such as Cluster Server and ApplicationHA.
+Additionally, a Virtual Business Service can also represent all the assets used by the service such as arrays, hosts, and file systems, though they are not migrated between server tiers.
+A Virtual Business Service provides a single consolidated entity that represents a multi-tier business service in its entirety.
+Application components that are managed by Cluster Server or ApplicationHA can be actively managed through a Virtual Business Service.